jianhuupenn/TESLA/tutorial/README.md

 ```

 #### 1.3 Anaconda ()
 If you do not have Python3.5 or Python3.6 installed, consider installing Anaconda (see Installing Anaconda).
-After installing Anaconda, you can create a new environment, for example, SpaGCN (you can change to any name you like).
+After installing Anaconda, you can create a new environment, for example, TESLA (you can change to any name you like).

 ```python